Tupacula/nba-clutch-analysis/README.md

 t statistic=-3.344791299084701, p value=  0.0008383792133983506, which is less than 0.05, so I reject the Null Hypothesis

 These results are significant.
 The -t statistic indicates to me that the sample mean on the normalized stats in clutch time is most likely less than the normalized stats in non-clutch time.
 There are however outliers who are responsible for a significant right_skew of this data who are shown in the following table.
-These are the 25 players with the highest normed difference.
+These are the 25 players with the highest normed difference (the difference between their normed average statistics in the clutch vs non clutch).

 ![alt_test](Top25Normed_DIf.png)